Dictionary of equivalent/analogous concepts in programming languages

 Early binding [=] is capture all.

-Late binding* by default.
+Late binding* by default, even for Lambdas.

 Can capture Po through default values